Richard Weston (canal builder): Canal building

 Sir Richard Weston was the first to introduce, at any rate into the Surrey district, the system, long prevalent in Holland, of rendering rivers and canals navigable by means of locks.
 He attempted by this means to make the River Wey navigable from Guildford to its junction with the Thames at Weybridge.
 In 1635 he was appointed one of the royal commissioners for the prosecution of the work.
-It was perhaps the expenditure necessitated by his canal scheme which forced him in 1641 to sell Temple Court Farm at Merrow, with the mansion at West Clandon, to Sir Richard Onslow, M.P. for Surrey in the Long parliament.
+It was perhaps the expenditure necessitated by his canal scheme which forced him in 1641 to sell Temple Court Farm at Merrow, with the mansion at West Clandon, to Sir Richard Onslow, MP for Surrey in the Long Parliament.

 In 1649 Weston entered into an agreement with Major James Pitson, commissioner for Surrey under the parliament, that the latter should solicit the discharge of his sequestration and forward his schemes for rendering the Wey navigable.
 Accordingly, a petition was presented in the name of Pitson and the corporation of Guildford.
-A bill authorising the works was brought into the House of Commons on 26 Dec.
-1650, and passed as an act on 26 June 1651.
-The capital was 6,000l., of which Sir Richard was to find half, undertaking at the same time to complete the canal within six months.
+A bill authorising the works was brought into the House of Commons on 26 December 1650, and passed as an act on 26 June 1651.
+The capital was £6,000, of which Sir Richard was to find half, undertaking at the same time to complete the canal within six months.

-Sir Richard set to work at once with great energy, employing two hundred men at a time, and using timber of his own to the value of 2,000l.
-Materials and timber were also taken, by permission of the parliament, from the king's estates of Oatlands and Richmond.
-Weston died within less than a year of the passing of the act, but he had so far expedited the work that ten out of the fourteen miles were completed, though at an expenditure much exceeding the original estimate.
+Sir Richard set to work at once with great energy, employing two hundred men at a time, and using timber of his own to the value of £2,000.
+Materials and timber were also taken from the king's estates of Oatlands and Richmond by permission of the parliament.
+Weston died within less than a year of the act's passing, but he had so far expedited the work that ten out of the fourteen miles were completed, though at an expenditure much exceeding the original estimate.
 The work was carried on after his death by his son and Major Pitson, and the canal was opened in November 1653.

 The completed canal had ten locks, four weirs, and twelve bridges; but, though it produced a large revenue, it involved the family in litigation, which, when finally settled in 1671, had more than swallowed up all the profits.
-At the Restoration an impudent attempt was made by a certain John Radcliffe to get into his own hands the management of the canal.
-A committee of the House of Commons which sat to investigate his claims came to the conclusion that "Sir Richard Weston was the designer of the navigation, and they were satisfied that Mr. [John] Weston's estate was left to him encumbered by reason of his father undertaking the navigation."
+At the Restoration an impudent attempt was made by a certain John Radcliffe to get the management of the canal into his own hands.
+A committee of the House of Commons which sat to investigate his claims concluded that "Sir Richard Weston was the designer of the navigation, and they were satisfied that Mr. [John] Weston's estate was left to him encumbered because of his father undertaking the navigation."